microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 #### Update the Message Channel in _simx_

-In `/simx/src/App.tsx`, update `SIMX_CHANNEL` to match the value in the code extension.
+In `/simx/src/App.tsx`, update `SIMX_CHANNEL` to match the value you set in the code extension.

 While you're there, review comments marked with `🛠️ TASK`.
 These indicate areas you'll likely need to modify for your implementation.

 ### Test your extension in MakeCode

-To test your extension end to end, you will create a new MakeCode project to integrate them.
+To test your extension end to end, you will create a new MakeCode project to integrate your code and simulator extensions.

 1. In your browser, make a new tab, open your locally running MakeCode editor there (e.g. `http://localhost:3232`), and create a new project.